burkinamaria/IntrinsicMotivationRL/README.md

 ![MountainCar-v0-all_motivations](src/pictures/train_rew_all_motivations_MountainCar-v0.png)
 *Training curves of each algorithm averaged over 5 launches of training.*

-In this case normalizations don't help PPO, but in the next setting they will (see below).

 ### Results using default done flag:

 In this setting RND beats other algorithms, and ICM perform worse than simple PPO.